Agentic Software Issue Resolution with Large Language Models: A Survey: Benchmarks

 \subsection{Evaluation Metrics}

-Evaluation metrics play an important role in both end-to-end issue resolution evaluation and fine-grained stage-specific evaluation, as they quantify the issue resolution capabilities of software engineering agentic systems.
-We discuss evaluation metrics from three perspectives: execution-based, match-based, and statistics-based.
+Evaluation metrics play an important role in both end-to-end issue resolution evaluation and fine-grained stage-specific evaluation, as they quantify the issue resolution capabilities of software engineering agentic systems. \revReplace{R2.6}{Following the taxonomy construction procedure in Section~\ref{sec:taxonomy_construction}, two authors extract and normalize the metrics used in surveyed papers, including their names, definitions, and target stages.
+We retain recurring and widely used metrics for cross-study comparison.
+Specifically, we identify all metrics used in the surveyed papers, retain those reported in more than 5\% of the papers, and group the retained metrics into execution-based, match-based, and statistics-based metrics.} We further discuss these three types of metrics in Appendix~\ref{ap:metrics}.